catamphetamine/anychan/README.md

 			proxy_set_header X-Real-IP $remote_addr;
 			# The list of proxies used to proxy this HTTP request.
 			proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
+			# Pass "If-Modified-Since" header to the server.
+			proxy_set_header If-Modified-Since $http_if_modified_since;

+			# (optional) Use HTTP/1.1 instead of the default HTTP/1.0.
+			# For example, HTTP/1.1 has support for "entity tags" caching.
+			proxy_http_version 1.1;

 			# Proxy the HTTP request to the destination server.
 			proxy_pass $1;